Hello, my readers, to another article on writing. I’ve been a busy bee this month, but I always have time to slip in another post for you guys. 🙂

 - Is there an underlying message associated with the perspective chosen?

-I hope this article has provided you with a good introduction about POV in prose and how to select one appropriate for your prose.
-Knowing your characters and how they relate to the story—and to your audience—is the gist of it.
+I hope this article has provided you with a good introduction about POV in prose and how to select one appropriate for your story.
+Knowing your characters and how they relate to the plot—and to your audience—is the gist of it.

 It’s almost worth mentioning that other forms of POV like first-person multiple or deep third-person appear in prose.
 I encourage you, my readers, to examine the links below for further information.